NUU-Solutions/CUU/README.md

 ## C++ Serialization.
 Simplified.
 * Serialize classes with **a single line of code**
-* Composition of classes works out of the box
+* Composition works out of the box
 * STL support
 * Binary and Text formats (CUU, JSON, XML, ...)
+* Header-only library
 * Easy to extend

 ## Example
-Consider some simple order and customer classes
+Consider the following Order and Customer classes
 ```
 class Order
 {